redhat-developer/vscode-openshift-tools/README.md

 #### Debug Support for Local Node.js and Java Components

-This release provides new 'OpenShift: Debug' command to simplify the way to start debugging for OpenShift Components pushed to a cluster.
+'OpenShift: Debug' command simplifies the way to start debugging for OpenShift Components pushed to a cluster.
 It is an experimental feature, because it is using experimental OpenShift Do `debug` command under the hood and supports only local Java and Node.js components.
 The command is available from command palette and context menu for Component nodes in OpenShift Application Explorer view.

 ##### Debug Node.js Component